perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 the Perl.com domain.
 This means that I'm not actually the "injured party" in legal terms.
 Tom Christiansen is the domain registrant, and should legal matters progress, there's no reason for me, nor anyone else, to know all of the details.
-However, I talked to many of the people involved in the process.
+However, I've talked to many of the people involved in the process.

 ## The incident response